History of Jensen Huang in Timeline

 In 2003, the Huang family moved to a larger house in Los Altos Hills, California.

-2004: Huangs Acquire Home in Hawaii
+2004: Huangs Acquire Home in Wailea

 In 2004, the Huang family acquired a second home in Wailea, Hawaii.

-In 2007, Jensen Huang earned US$24.6 million as CEO, ranking him as the 61st highest paid U.S. CEO by Forbes.
+In 2007, Jensen Huang earned US$24.6 million as CEO, ranking him as the 61st highest-paid U.S. CEO by Forbes.

-2012: "Jensanity" Compared to "Linsanity"
+2012: "Linsanity" Phenomenon

 2015: Spencer Huang Launches Bar in Taipei